Once Upon a Mattress

 Once Upon a Mattress is a musical comedy with music by Mary Rodgers, lyrics by Marshall Barer, and book by Jay Thompson, Dean Fuller, and Marshall Barer.
 It opened off-Broadway in May 1959, and then moved to Broadway.
 The play was written as a humorous adaptation of the 1835 Hans Christian Andersen fairy tale "The Princess and the Pea".

-Once Upon a Mattress was first written as a shorter play at the Tamiment adult summer camp resort.
+Once Upon a Mattress was written as a shorter play at the Tamiment adult summer camp resort.
 The play was later expanded for the Broadway stage.
-Initial reviews of the play were mixed, but critics and actors alike were surprised by the show's enduring popularity.
-Once Upon a Mattress is a popular choice for high school drama programs and community theater groups.
+Initial reviews of the play were mixed, but critics and actors alike were surprised by the show's enduring popularity, as Once Upon a Mattress became a popular choice for high school and university music and drama programs.

-Productions
+Production history

+Broadway (1959-1960)

-The original production opened on May 11, 1959, at the off-Broadway Phoenix Theatre (now transformed into a multi-plex cinema, located on the Lower East Side), transferred later in the year to Broadway at the Alvin Theatre (now known as the Neil Simon Theatre) and then to several other Broadway theaters, finally playing at the St. James Theatre, for a total run of 470 performances.
+The original production opened on May 11, 1959, at the off-Broadway Phoenix Theatre (later a multi-plex cinema on the Lower East Side), transferred later that year to Broadway at the Alvin Theatre (the modern Neil Simon Theatre) and then to several other Broadway theaters, finally playing at the St. James Theatre, for a total run of 470 performances.
 The musical was directed by George Abbott and choreographed by Joe Layton.
-Once Upon A Mattress marked the Broadway debut of later stage and TV personality Carol Burnett, who originated the role of Princess Winnifred.
+Once Upon a Mattress marked the Broadway debut of comedian Carol Burnett, who originated the role of Princess Winnifred.
 Also featured were Joseph Bova, Allen Case, Jack Gilford and Matt Mattox.
 Jane White played the role of Queen Aggravain.
-Jack Gilford played King Sextimus The Silent and was later replaced by Will Lee, Gilford's standby, prior to the show's move to Broadway.
+Jack Gilford played King Sextimus The Silent and was later replaced by Will Lee, Gilford's standby, before the show's Broadway move.
 The musical received a Tony Award nomination for Best Musical as well as a Best Leading Actress nomination for Carol Burnett.
-When Burnett left the show, veteran television actress Ann B. Davis took over the leading role.
+When Burnett left the show on June 25, 1960, veteran television actress Ann B. Davis took over the leading role beginning June 27.
+A few days later the show announced it was closing July 2; Davis played eight performances as Winnifred.

+US National Tour (1960)

 In August 1960, soon after the closing of the Broadway run, rehearsals were called for a seven-month US tour which would move from city to city by train, truck and bus.
 Jack Sydow stepped from his role as King into the position of Director.
 Dody Goodman played Winnifred at first, then Imogene Coca picked up the role.
 Carol Arthur understudied them both, and played the Nightingale of Samarkand.
 Fritzi Burr played the Queen and Buster Keaton played the King.
 Keaton's wife Eleanor was placed in the chorus.
-Keaton warmed up to the cast of younger actors, dispensing grandfatherly advice and chocolates freely.
+Keaton warmed up to the cast of younger actors, freely dispensing grandfatherly advice and chocolates.